 For the convenience of the trained technician, there is a neutral lockout cam (yellow knob) located on the back of the Forward/Reverse shifter, inside the engine compartment.
-If the neutral lockout cam is pulled out approximately 3/8 inch (10 mm) and then rotated one-half turn until it snaps into place, the cam will be in the SER-VICE (MAINTENANCE) position:
+If the neutral lockout cam is pulled out approximately 3/8 inch (10 mm) and then rotated one-half turn until it snaps into place, the cam will be in the SER-VICE (MAINTENANCE) position.

-- Pedal-Start vehicles: When the cam is in the SERVICE (MAINTENANCE) position, it will allow the technician to run the engine in NEUTRAL for certain maintenance procedures.
-With the cam in this position, the vehicle will not operate if the Forward/Reverse handle is placed in either the FORWARD or REVERSE position. - Key-Start vehicles: When the cam is in the SERVICE (MAINTENANCE) position, it will allow the technician to run the vehicle in FORWARD, REVERSE or NEUTRAL for certain maintenance and/or repair functions; however, if the Forward/Reverse handle is in either FORWARD or REVERSE and the accelerator is pressed, the engine will stop running.
+When the cam is in the SERVICE (MAINTENANCE) position, it will allow the technician to run the engine in NEUTRAL for certain maintenance procedures.
+With the cam in this position, the vehicle will not operate if the Forward/Reverse handle is placed in either the FORWARD or REVERSE position.